PARENTING TIME & CHILD VISITATION RIGHTS

 - You have a history of child abuse

 - You have any issues that could jeopardize the safety/welfare of the children

 If the custodial parent fails to comply with an established visitation schedule, he/she can be held in contempt of court.
 He/she can then be sanctioned (or punished) by the court and forced to pay a fine.
 If there is a pattern of the visitation schedule being violated, the court can transfer custody to the parent being denied visitation rights.

 Can My Children Refuse to See Me?

 New Jersey ensures that minor children have frequent and continuing contact with both parents.
 The older your children, however, the more their preferences will be considered.
 If your children do not wish to meet with you, they must be of “sufficient age and capacity to reason.”
 At age 16 a child is considered old enough to decide whether he/she wants to visit with you.

 Get more information during your free case evaluation.
-Contact Burnham Law Group, LLC at (856) 924-6331 today!
+Call Burnham Law Group, LLC at (856) 751-5505 or contact us online today!